 There are plenty of excellent pet-friendly products on the market at very affordable prices so you can bath your cat or dog without fear of causing them any problems or discomfort.

 Mistake 6: Using Water at the Wrong Temperature; Some Like it Hot, But Pets Really Don’t!

-Many people find the prospect of a hot shower something to look forward to, to savour and enjoy, but the same is not true of cats and dogs.
-As we have already said, cats generally dislike water at any temperature whereas dogs are often happy to dive into rivers, the sea and other places where the water might be quite cold.
+Many people find the prospect of a hot shower something to look forward to, to savor and enjoy, but the same is not true of cats and dogs.
+As we have already said, cats generally dislike water at any temperature whereas dogs are often happy to dive into rivers, the sea, and other places where the water might be quite cold.
 This is often because they are hot and want to cool down.

 Using water that is lukewarm, (i.e. you should be able to put your elbow in the water and not feel the slightest discomfort), is what to aim for when bathing or showering cats or dogs.
 Someone once said to me, “if you wouldn’t put a baby in it, don’t put your pet in it,” which is probably sound advice.